jaytimm/nlp-guide-r/README.md

 s[1:3]
 ```

-    ## $`This psychological factor explains the QAnon movement better than political ideology: scientists`
-    ## [1] "As a historian of the Bible in American life, I can attest that such shallow reading in service of political and cultural agendas has long been a fixture of evangelical Christianity. "
-    ## [2] "But these evangelicals never developed their approach to understanding the Bible in complete isolation. "
-    ## [3] "Like they did in the 19th century, evangelicals who refuse to get vaccinated today tend to follow the spiritual leaders who have built followings by baptizing political or cultural propaganda in a sea of Bible verses. "
-    ##
     ## $`Scientists uncover a psychological factor that explains support for QAnon better than political ideology`
     ## [1] "But anti-establishment sentiments were more strongly associated with endorsing these beliefs than political ideology. "
     ## [2] "The researchers also found that support for Donald Trump was positively associated with anti-establishment orientations, but anti-establishment orientations were simultaneously associated with reduced support for both the Republican and Democratic parties, a finding which provided a “critical distinction” about the events at the U.S. Capitol on January 6. "